 One case study found that drinking large amounts of rooibos tea daily was linked to an increase in liver enzymes, which can often indicate a liver problem.
 However, this was only one complex case (22).

-Certain compounds in the tea have shown estrogenic activity, meaning they can stimulate production of the female sex hormone, estrogen (23).
+Certain compounds in the tea can stimulate the production of the female sex hormone, estrogen (23).

-However, this effect is very mild and it is likely that you would need to consume very large amounts before it would have an effect.
+However, this effect is very mild and it is likely that you would need to consume very large amounts before you would see an effect.

-Bottom Line: Rooibos is generally very safe to drink and negative side effects are extremely rare.
+Summary Rooibos is safe to drink, and negative side effects are extremely rare.

 Rooibos tea is a healthy and delicious beverage.